 Adding our Vacation Protection services can make sure your getaway goes smoothly, no matter what.
-We offer Cancellation Protection, Carefree Rental Guarantee, and Damage Protection so you can truly relax.
+We offer Cancellation Protection and Damage Protection so you can truly relax.

-One thing we’ve learn in a year of doing VRBO is to be sure of your arrival and departure information before you reserve our home, Check in is at 3 PM and departure 11 AM unless the house is vacant on either side of your stay.
+One thing we’ve learned in a year of doing VRBO is to be sure of your arrival and departure information before you reserve our home, Check in is at 3 PM and departure 11 AM unless the house is vacant on either side of your stay.
 Quite a few guests have had to stay in a hotel for a night because they get in at 1 AM and someone else is in there, or have to leave by 11 when their plane departs at 1 AM, or something like this.

 We are close to Creamers Field, Pioneer Park, the Riverboat Discovery, the University of Alaska and their wonderful museum, the auto museum and many other interesting places.
 Fairbanks is an amazing little town with activities from dog mushing to theater.
 The aurora is often visible in winter.
 In summer there is near total daylight.
 Chena Hot Springs is a wonderful day trip.

 We have lived here since 1966.
 It was originally a two bedroom log cabin.
 We had six children so built a two story addition.
 The downstairs of the addition has a double garage, sun room and dining room.
 The upstairs has four bedrooms, bathroom, a kitchen and sitting area.
 This is the area where we welcome visitors to stay.
 We still live downstairs.